Paul X. Kelley: Marine career

 Kelley was commissioned a second lieutenant in the United States Marine Corps in June 1950 through Villanova College's Naval Reserve Officer Training Corps program.
 After graduating from The Basic School in March 1951, he served with the 2nd Marine Division at Camp Lejeune, North Carolina, as an infantry officer in a wide variety of billets, including his first assignment to Aircraft Engineering Squadron-12 (AES-12) out of Marine Corps Base Quantico in Virginia.
 In September 1952, he was assigned to the USS Salem, where he served for 20 months, first as executive officer and then as commanding officer of the Marine Detachment on the Salem.
 While aboard Salem, he qualified as Officer of the Deck (Underway).
 In December 1953, he was promoted to captain.

 From July 1956 to December 1957, Kelley served as the Special Assistant to the Director of Personnel at Headquarters Marine Corps, Washington, D.C.
 He then completed the Airborne Pathfinder School at Fort Benning, Georgia.
 In February 1958, he was assigned to the newly activated 2nd Force Reconnaissance Company, Force Troops, Fleet Marine Force, Atlantic, Camp Lejeune, when he served as the executive officer and then commanding officer.

-From September 1960 to May 1961, Kelley was the United States Marine Corps Exchange Officer with the British Royal Marines, becoming one of the few foreigners to earn the Royal Marines Commandos' coveted green beret.
+From September 1960 to May 1961, Kelley was selected as the United States Marine Corps infantry officer to serve with the British Royal Marines, becoming one of the few foreigners to earn the Royal Marines Commandos' coveted green beret.
 During this tour, he attended the Commando Course in England, served as Assistant Operations Officer with 45 Commando in Aden, and as Commander "C" Troop, 42 Commando in Singapore, Malaya and Borneo.
 On March 1, 1961, he was promoted to major.
 From June 1964 until August 1965, Kelley became Commanding Officer, Marine Barracks, Newport, Rhode Island.